michal-h21/vim-zettel/README.md

   It will replace the original file contents with a path to the new wiki file, so it should be used with temporary files!

+## Related

+The following packages may be useful in conjuction with Vimwiki and Vim-zettel:

+- [Notational FZF](https://github.com/alok/notational-fzf-vim) - fast searching notes with preview window.
+- [Vimwiki-sync](https://github.com/michal-h21/vimwiki-sync) - automatically commit changes in wiki and synchronize them with external Git repository.